heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-10-visualizing-the-prototype.md

     M --> MW[Weight Ring]
     M --> MZ[Zone Highlight]
 ```

+*Figure 3: Vector component display diagram, illustrating the hierarchical relationship between triplet components and their visual representations in the interface*

 The vector component display shows:
 - Archetype vector as directional arrow with planetary glyph